han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 When to use
 * For documentation of course

-There was one feature from Vitepress that was really attractive and I was thinking on how to implement it on Eleventy
+There was [one feature from Vitepress](https://vitepress.dev/guide/what-is-vitepress#performance) that was really attractive and I was thinking on how to implement it

 > The initial visit to any page will be served the static, pre-rendered HTML for fast loading speed and optimal SEO.
 The page then loads a JavaScript bundle that turns the page into a Vue SPA ("hydration")

 For me to implement a `JavaScript bundle that turns the page into an SPA` would require significant work.
-I ended up with a much simpler solution, of using `<link rel="prefetch" href="{{ url }}">`, which is supposed to prefetch the content beforhand, so when you navigate to a new page, all the content is loaded and cached already.
-The html tag alone seems not to be enough for it to work as the html does not seem to be cached by default.
+I ended up with a much simpler solution, of using `<link rel="prefetch" href="{{ url }}">`, which is supposed to prefetch the content beforhand, so that the content is already loaded when you navigate to the new page.
+However, the html tag alone seems not to be enough for it to work as the html does not seem to be cached by default.
 I will look into it in a later time on how to properly configure the caching to make the prefetch work as expected.

 ## Conclusion

-My blog requirments are pretty simple.
+My blog requirments are pretty basic.
 Eleventy is a simple tool that provides functionlities to stucture and create your blog without introducing a lot of complexity.
 Eleventy offers extendibility and gives you full control of the actual webpage implementation.
+I'm pretty happy with the choice so far and expect Eleventy to serve me for different use cases for for a long time.